eikehmueller/ma32070/lectures/Notes.md

 | 66049 | 129815 | 450 | 6 |
 | 263169 | 447667 | 876 | 6 |

 For the Richardson method, the number of iterations grows extremely rapidly, approximately in proportion to the problem size.
 This growth is much weaker for the CG iteration with the same Jacobi preconditioner.
+For the hypre AMG preconditioner the number of iterations remains constant for larger problems.

 ### Time per iteration
 The time per iteration $t_{\text{iter}}$ is shown in the following figure:

 ![:fig:time_per_iteration: Time per iteration](figures/time_per_iteration_sparse.svg)

 In all cases $t_{\text{iter}}$ is proportional to the problem size.
 Although one iteration with the AMG preconditioner is more than one magnitude larger that for the Jacobi preconditioner, this is more than compensated by the fact that CG with the AMG preconditioner requires substantially fewer iterations to converge.
+This explains the superior performance of CG+AMG observed in @fig:runtime_solver.

 For the Richardson iteration and CG with Jacobi preconditioner it is also very easy to understand why $t_{\text{iter}}\propto n_{\text{dof}}$: the fundamental operations required in these algorithms are sparse matrix-vector products, scaling and addition of vectors and dot-product; the Jacobi preconditioner also requires one FLOP per vector entry.
 The cost of each of these operations is proportional to the problem size $n_{\text{dof}}$.

+The analysis of the AMG preconditioner is more complicated and beyond the scope of this course.

 # Parallel computing